RightsandWrongsgit/ARMTEC/index.md

 ## Starting a business, learning to code, need some hints ...
 #### Consider us Your Chief Performance Officer

-Start your journey to success with ARMTEC, your Chief Performance Officer.
-We offer the tools and resources you need to excel in starting a business or learning to code.
+Start your journey to success with ARMTEC, Inc. We offer the tools and resources you need to excel in starting a business or learning to code.
 Our ["Open Source"](book/opensource.md#you--open-source) approach ensures transparency and accessibility to all.
 Whether you prefer self-service or expert guidance, ARMTEC has you covered.
 Access our comprehensive solutions to fill any gaps in your project and save time and money.
 Partner with us for a well-coordinated and successful outcome.
-Contact ARMTEC today and take the first step towards your goals.
+[Contact ARMTEC](contact.md) today and take the first step towards your goals.

 ## What's here